-• The indexing and retrieval of textual documents.

-• Concerned first with retrieving relevant documents to a query.

-Concerned secondly with retrieving from large sed documents efficiently.
+- The indexing and retrieval of textual documents. - Concerned first with retrieving relevant documents to a query. - Concerned secondly with retrieving from large se documents efficiently. - Are there anything else?

-What is relevance?

 Efficiency in terms of ..?

 IR over text and other modes

 - IR does not necessarily deal with text data. - Images, text, speech, what else? - Both documents and queries can be in other modes. - In this course, we will concentrate on textual IR. - Term project, image search might be included (optional). - Multi-lingual/cross-lingual search